ScratchAddons/ScratchAddons/README.md

 ### About the extension

-The Scratch Addons browser extension provides a settings page where users can enable, disable and configure addon settings.
+The Scratch Addons browser extension provides a settings page where users can enable, disable and configure addons.
 The extension interprets addon manifests, stores the user's settings, and provides APIs to userscripts.
 A new version of the extension is released to the stores regularly with new addons and features.

 ### Addons beyond the Scratch Addons browser extension